Nikik0/libproj/README.md

 ```
 docker-compose -f docker-compose-all.yml up testcontainers_bridge_to_docker_daemon_on_host -d
 ```
-* After the bridge container is up, run the rest of the containers (might require alot of ram (up to 6 gb), proceed without elk if running on old machine)
+* After the bridge container is up, run the rest of the containers (might require alot of ram (up to 6 gb), proceed without elk if running on older machine)
 ```
 docker-compose -f docker-compose-all.yml up -d
 ```